mihir2909/sales-analysis-project/README.md

 # sales-analysis-project
-Data Analysis using Excel and Power BI
+Data Analysis using Google Sheets and Google Looker Studio